servo/servo.org/_posts/2025-02-14-this-month-in-servo.md

 **Streams** are a lot more useful now, with **ReadableStreamBYOBReader** now supporting **read()** (@Taym95, #35040), **cancel()**, **close()**, and **releaseLock()** (@Taym95, #34958).

+## Embedding

+Servo aims to be an embeddable web engine, but so far it’s been a lot harder to embed Servo than it should be.

+For one, configuring and starting Servo is complicated.
+We found that getting Servo running at all, even without wiring up input or handling resizes correctly, took **over 200 lines** of Rust code (@delan, @mrobinson, #35118).
+Embedders (apps) could only control Servo by sending and receiving a variety of “messages” and “events”, and simple questions like “what’s the current URL?” were impossible to answer without keeping track of extra state in the app.

+Contrast this with [WebKitGTK](https://webkitgtk.org/), where you can write a minimal kiosk app with a fully-functional webview in **under 50 lines** of C.
+To close that gap, we’ve started **reworking our embedding API** towards something more idiomatic and ergonomic, starting with the concept embedders care about most: the *webview*.

+Our new webview API is controlled by calling methods on a **[WebView](https://doc.servo.org/servo/struct.WebView.html) handle** (@delan, @mrobinson, #35119, #35183, #35192), including navigation and user input.
+Handles will eventually represent the lifecycle of the webview itself; if you have one, the webview is valid, and if you drop them, the webview is destroyed.

+Servo needs to call into the embedder too, and here we’ve started replacing the old EmbedderMsg API with a **webview delegate** (@delan, @mrobinson, #35211), much like the delegates in [Apple’s WebKit API](https://developer.apple.com/documentation/webkit/wkuidelegate?language=objc).
+In Rust, a delegate is a `trait` that the embedder can install its own `impl` for.
+Stay tuned for more on this next month!

+Embedders can now **intercept any request**, not just navigation (@zhuhaichao518, #34961), and you can now identify the webview that caused an **HTTP credentials prompt** (@pewsheen, @mrobinson, #34808).

+Other embedding improvements include:

+- Adding a trait to allow for alternative rendering contexts that are better suited to certain applications (@dklassic, @wusyong, #35052, #34813, #34780)
+- Simplifying types used by consumers of libservo (@delan, @mrobinson, #35156)
+- Making it easier to build Servo without crown (@jdm, #35055)

 <!--
 - api
     - /https://github.com/servo/servo/pull/26389	(@jdm, @istvan.miklos@h-lab.eu, #26389)	Add initial support for WebGL 2 BlitFramebuffer (#26389)